siddhantfourkites/first-repo/README.md

-#hello this is a practice repo
+# hello this is a practice repo

--major focus was to learn git & github
+- major focus was to learn git & github

--version control
+- version control

--push req
+- push req

--pull req
+- pull req

--cli commands
+- cli commands